farithadnan/WiseIlmu/README.md

 ## Directory Structure 📂

-Below shows the directory structure for this project.
-Keep in mind that outputs will be created automatically by Hydra itself.
-This folder will store logs for the project.
+Below shows the directory structure for this project:
 ```bash
 .
 ├── config                  # Configuration